 - Choose a compact, foldaway model so that it can fit in the trunk of a car.

-- Check out the brakes before purchasing to verify that they are not stiff or challenging to use.
+- Check the brakes before purchase to ensure that they are not stiff or difficult to use.

 - Try to find a rollator with a cushioned seat for comfort.